jdonszelmann/chvt-rs/README.md

 # chvt-rs
-changes tty programatically in rust-ish (only works as root)
+changes tty programatically in rust-ish (only works as root while in an X session)